-Experience brand new immersive research at SXSW 2020, including a full-sized sword, live volumetric captured theatre, a cooperative VR ‘shout-em-up’ game, the virtual world of a pancreatic cell and lots more.
+Brand new immersive research, originally intended to be showcased at SXSW 2020, can be experienced virtually as projects pivot following the recent pandemic.
+Experience a full-sized sword, live volumetric captured theatre, a cooperative VR ‘shout-em-up’ game, the virtual world of a pancreatic cell and lots more.

 The Immersive Futures Lab features projects drawn from the UK government’s $140m Creative Industries Clusters and Audience of the Future Programmes alongside partners including Arts Council England’s Future Art and Culture Programme and the USC World Building Institute.

-The Lab is part of Audience of the Future Live, a programme of events running from the 16th to 18th March 2020 at SXSW, supported by UK Research & Innovation.
+The Lab is part of Audience of the Future Live, a programme of virtual events currently in planning, supported by UK Research & Innovation.

 The participant takes the POV of a cop’s body.
 You will view a hostile situation, coming into contact with both a black protagonist and white protagonist.
 How you respond to the scene will have consequences for the characters influenced by your emotional response.
 Will your implicit bias betray you?

 Initially developed for the National Holocaust Museum, ‘Audience with a Hero’ creates interactive voice ‘conversations’ with the audience.
 These powerful and engaging experiences create an authentic ‘personal presence’ in VR and other formats that link global audiences to leading figures, heroes, or experts.

 A preview of Wallace & Gromit: The Big Fix Up, an all-new epic adventure that combines the latest in augmented and mixed reality where users will be able to experience and interact with Wallace as his “employees”, alongside a new cast of characters voiced by an all-star lineup.